Recognizing and Breaking Negative Relationship Patterns

 Of course there are still things I haven’t learned so I am going to meet another person that is still going to teach me what the other person couldn’t.
 Should I keep trying to learn things from the first person?
 Why do they seem to always appear again?
 Does that mean something?

 You’ll always know a karmic relationship, because it’s not something you’re going to be able to shake easily.
 The allure will be irresistible.
 The chemistry palpable.
-It’ll be really, really good, or really, really bad.
-There’s no in between, you’re going to have strong emotions in one direction or the other – maybe even both.
+It’ll be really, really good, or really, really bad, or really good and then rally bad. lol You’re going to have strong emotions in one direction or the other, maybe even both.

 Sometimes you break up because you learn all the lessons that relationship has to offer you.
 You recognize your karmic patterns and step into your true power.
 Sometimes you break up because one of you outgrows the lesson and one of you doesn’t, and needs to keep repeating it.
 Another person will come along to fill that role while you move on to something new and your partner remains trapped in a karmic feedback loop with the universe serving them the same shit sandwich they ate the day before, repeating the same patterns over and over with a new person who holds the same fundamental energetic framework as the last person, but with a pretty new face and storyline.

 Never stick around in a stagnant relationship and especially never stick around in one which is abusive.
 You’re going to know, in your heart, when it’s time to go.
 The tricky part is that sometimes “leaving” is a part of our pattern and we do it because we fear intimacy or commitment, or some other aspect of the relationship.
 Other times, clinging to it is part of our pattern.
-In either case, it’s going to keep happening again and again until you confront it.
+In either case, it’s going to keep happening again and again until you confront it and choose something different.
 Same story, different character.